 JetPCL Document Capture is completely configurable from either the print driver Properties page or by running the JetPCL Configuration Manager utility located on the Start menu.

 Once the installation is complete, the simplest test is to run Microsoft Word, or your favorite word processing application, and print to the newly installed JetPCL Document Capture printer.
 Depending on how JetPCL Document Capture is configured, it may display your captured document in a viewer.
 Assuming that you installed the Desktop evaluation kit, then by default it will be setup to capture the document to a PDF file and then launch Acrobat for viewing when finished.
 Or you can change the configuration to capture to a TIFF file.
 Most Windows systems include a default TIFF viewer.

-Additionally, PCL data files can be copied directly to the JetPCL Document Capture printer and they will be captured as if they were printed from a Windows application.
+Additionally, PCL data files can be sent directly to the JetPCL Document Capture printer and they will be captured as if they were printed from a Windows application.
 Similarly, legacy applications that print PCL data directly to the print driver in RAW mode will also work with JetPCL Document Capture where other print capture products will fail to work.

-When installed as part of a developer application, many of the configuration settings can be pre-defined by the developer so that installation does not require any additional changes by the end user.
-Similarly, the developer can define which setting can be changed by the user and which ones may not be modified.
+When installed as part of a developer application, many of the configuration settings can be pre-defined by the developer so that an installation does not require any additional changes by the end user.
+Similarly, the developer can define which settings can be changed by the user and which ones may not be modified.

 JetPCL Document Capture features: